avielmenter/eventfeeler/api/README.md

 ### Returns
 This API returns a [`user`](https://github.com/avielmenter/eventfeeler/tree/master/data#user) object.

-## POST /user/current/attending
+## POST /attending/:eventID

-This API can be used to indicate that the currently logged-in user is or is not attending the specified event.
+This API can be used to indicate that the currently logged-in user is or is not attending the event with the specified ID.

 ### Parameters